-What is important to understand as well is that correct cholesterol derived hormone balance is essential for all organ function.
+What is important to understand as well is that correct cholesterol-derived hormone balance is essential for all organ functions.
 The primary example of this is the thyroid.
 Excess cortisol in the body decreases our production of thyroid hormones.
-It also decreases our conversion of T4 to active T3, and increase the conversion of T4 to reverse T3.
+It also decreases our conversion of T4 to active T3, and increases the conversion of T4 to reverse T3.
 Fixing the cortisol imbalance needs to be done before addressing thyroid function to see if this is solely a response to our stress hormones.

 To check your hormones, many times we will recommend salivary and urine testing in addition to serum testing that may have previously been performed.
 This gives us a better understanding of how your body is breaking down hormones into their metabolites to be excreted by your body.
 Want to see what could possibly be affecting your hormone functions?
 Check out this infographic!